 A lack of housing of every scale is creating a generational challenge for our city.
 We're neighbors in Salt Lake City who want to live in inclusive and diverse communities.
 We’re standing up for people-centered, pro-housing policies that mean that our city will continue to be a welcoming place for future generations.

 SLC Neighbors for More Neighbors was formed by a network of neighbors advocating for more housing, stronger neighborhoods, and everyone to benefit from the opportunities our city provides.
-We’re focused on bringing together the people of Salt Lake City to make sure that housing policy works for us all.
+We’re focused on bringing together the people of Salt Lake City to make sure that there is enough housing for everyone who wants to call our city home.

 From long-time residents to newcomers, everyone should have a place in our city and we’re working to make sure that everyone can find the housing they deserve.
 Through collaborative, data-driven activism, we’re changing the terms of debate in Salt Lake City.
 Together, we’re fighting for inclusive housing policies, more density, and planning practices that strengthen neighborhood economic development.